Language

 Sextant

-Enter a value and see all conversions instantly
+Enter a value to see all conversions update instantly

 All calculations run locally - your data stays private